tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 This talking skull gives advice, most of it good.
-Use the power during a short rest; you gain one of your expended daily spells of your level or lower.
+Use the power during a short rest; you gain one of your expended full recovery spells of your level or lower.

 _Curse:_ The skull knows a lot of obscure facts and longforgotten lore, and gives very good advice—until it sees its chance to betray you to further its own goals.